 Based on true events, The End of the Tour is the story of the five-day interview between Rolling Stones reporter David Lipsky (Jesse Eisenberg) and acclaimed novelist David Foster Wallace (Jason Segel) in 1996 as Segel traveled the country promoting his groundbreaking novel, Infinite Jest.

-Tara Hernandez, Marketing and Communications Director for the Gerald R. Ford International Airport Authority, recalled a crew of more than 100 people spending more than 14-hours filming scenes in various locations throughout the Gerald R. Ford International Airport.
+Tara Hernandez at the time of filming was the Marketing and Communications Director for the Gerald R. Ford International Airport Authority.
+She recalled a crew of more than 100 people spending more than 14-hours filming scenes in various locations throughout the Gerald R. Ford International Airport.
 Grand Rapids stood in as both the Minneapolis-St. Paul International Airport and Chicago’s O’Hare International Airport with two different scenes created among the location.

 Hernandez remembers the crew being very engaged and friendly with the airport staff.
 She added that due to limited space in the airport, Eisenberg and Segel used administrative offices as green rooms, with Eisenberg occupying her office.

 “At one point Jesse [Eisenberg] came down and said, ‘Tara, who’s the girl in the photo with you?’
 He was speaking about a picture of my sister and I, and then he said, ‘Is your husband in the military?’ because he saw a photo of my husband and I at the Marine Corps Ball,” says Hernandez.
 “We were sharing family stories and talking about where each of us grew up.
 They were both very nice guys and easy to work with, along with the crew being fantastic.”

 Two Grand Rapids bookshops are also featured in the film.
 Redux Books was used in one of the first scenes of the movie during which Eisenberg’s character gives a presentation about his 2010 New York Times bestselling book, Although Of Course You End Up Becoming Yourself: A Road Trip with David Foster Wallace.